freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - The branch name is `feat/add-gitignore`
 - Type `git branch -d feat/add-gitignore` into the terminal and press enter

+## 1995. git log oneline

+### 1995.1

+I think it's all finished.
+View your log with the oneline flag to see your whole history.

+#### HINTS

+- Use the `git log` command with the correct flag
+- It's the `--oneline` flag
+- Type `git log --oneline` into the terminal and press enter

 ## 2000. git log

 ### 2000.1

-View the log one last time to see your whole commit history, don't use any flags this time.
+View the log one last time without any flags, to see the details of all the commits.
 Congratulations, you are finished with your repo for now.

 #### HINTS